Elevenblack/TableBookings_Widget/readme.md

 The widget url are the parameters that come after the domain if you have any for example ?id=333&do=match

 	_lopts.widget_url = "?id=2"

+### .modal_width

+You can specify the popup modal width that opens when you click the button on the side.

+	_lopts.modal_width = "400" //default is auto

+### .modal_height

+You can specify the popup modal height that opens when you click the button on the side.

+	_lopts.modal_height = "170" //default is auto

 ### .iframe_widget